Risk-aware stochastic scheduling of multi-market energy storage systems: Results

 As shown in \autoref{tab5}, increasingly delayed observations correspond to larger expected costs.
 Intuitively, the earlier one can access true price information, the better decisions one can take.
 This results in lower VSS (i.e., lower benefits in optimizing stochastically) but higher EVPI (i.e., more solution suboptimality with respect to the wait-and-see problem).

 We found the ratio of ID to DA costs to increase with risk aversion (lower $\epsilon$).
-This may be attributed to the over-sized capacities shown in \autoref{tab4}; these enable the risk-averse solutions to store energy from periods of low ID prices, which have more volatility.
+This may be attributed to the over-sized capacities shown in \autoref{tab4}, which enable more purchasing and subsequent storage from the volatile ID market.
+Particularly in periods of low ID prices, these large capacities enable increased storage to buffer future DRI energy requirements; this corresponds to a more risk-averse strategy as the storage system is effectively hedging the effects of potentially high future prices to satisfy system power demand.
 The trade-off between risk aversion and expected cost is also shown in \autoref{fig5} for varying $t_\mathrm{obs}$.

 As shown in \autoref{fig5}, there is a risk-reward trade-off between CVaR and expected IHS cost.
 Tighter CVaR bounds increase the expected cost of the system while limiting extreme losses.
-In general, the range of expected cost sacrifice is $ \approx \$60$k while the potential reductions in CVaR have a range of $\approx\$150$k; hence the potential benefits outweigh the cost.
+In general, the range of expected cost sacrifice is $ \approx \$60$k while the potential reductions in CVaR have a range of $\approx\$115$k; hence the potential benefits outweigh the cost.
 The lowest expected cost occurs when CVaR is not constrained (i.e., $\epsilon=\infty$); this results in $\mathrm{CVaR} \approx \$5.85$mn beyond which expected cost cannot be reduced to the level exhibited by the wait-and-see (perfect information) solution; this gap represents the EVPI.
-The largest expected costs occur when the CVaR bound is tightened to (i.e., $\epsilon=\$5.7$mn), beyond which CVaR cannot be reduced.
+The largest expected costs occur when the CVaR bound is tightest (i.e., $\epsilon=\$5.7$mn), beyond which CVaR cannot be reduced.
 Nevertheless, these solutions with the tightest risk bounds outperform the EEV solutions; this gap represents the VSS.
 The benefits of modeling tail risk are evident in the $\mathrm{VSS_{CVaR}}$ as $\mathrm{VSS_{CVaR} \geq VSS}$ for all risk-constrained scenarios; this means that the tail risk avoided is greater than the respective increase in expected cost incurred.
 That is, there is always an outsized benefit in the trade-off betweeen expected value and CVaR for the IHS case study.